SimWorks Manual Installation Guide on Windows 10 (or newer)

 - Defaults length units for SimWorks

-The default folder for the simulation data and database needs to exist.
-These can be later changed in the Settings menu.
+The folders for the simulation data and database can be later changed in the Settings menu.

 The default length units indicate how the numerical values in the simulation settings must be interpreted.
-This can be changed afterwards in the Settings menu.
+This can also be changed in the Settings menu.

 Your installation is now complete!
 If you experience any issues please contact us at email@example.com